top of page

 Results and Impact

-Thus, our approach complements traditional policy measures, and encourages significant sustainable behavioral change to substantially reduce the extensive environmental damage caused by disposable products in Israel.
+Approach complements traditional policy measures, and encourages significant sustainable behavioral change to substantially reduce the extensive environmental damage caused by disposable products in Israel.

 Email Us